-Documentary letters of credit are written irrevocable undertakings by the Group on behalf of a customer (mandatory) authorising a third party (beneficiary) to draw drafts on the Group up to a stipulated amount under specific terms and conditions.
-The Group records provisions against these instruments (according to a customer's solvency) on the same basis as is applicable to loans.
+Documentary letters of credit are written irrevocable commitments by the Bank on behalf of a customer (mandatory) authorising a third party (beneficiary) to draw drafts on the Bank up to a stipulated amount under specific terms and conditions.
+The Bank records provisions for these instruments (according to a customer's solvency) on the same basis as it is applicable to the loans.

-Commitments to extend credit, undrawn loan commitments, and overdrafts and approved overdraft loans
+Commitments to extend credit, undrawn loan commitments and overdrafts and approved overdraft loans

 Principal off-balance sheet exposures include undrawn overdrafts under framework agreements to provide financial services, approved overdraft loans, undrawn loan commitments, issued commitments to extend credit and unutilised facilities.
 The primary purpose of commitments to extend credit and overdraft loans is to ensure that funds are available to a customer as required.
 Commitments to extend credit represent unused portions of authorisations to extend credit in the form of loans or guarantees.
-In accordance with the IFRS definition of conditioned commitment the Group distinguishes irrevocable and revocable commitments to extend credit and framework agreements.
+In accordance with the IFRS definition of conditioned commitment the Bank distinguishes irrevocable and revocable commitments to extend credit and framework agreements.
 Irrevocability of commitments, framework agreements of undrawn loan commitments, unutilised overdrafts and approved overdraft loans results from contractual terms and conditions of the credit agreements (i.e. their use is not contingent upon the customers maintaining other specific credit standards).
-For irrevocable commitments or framework agreements, undrawn loan commitments, unutilised overdrafts and approved overdraft loans, the Group recognises a provision when required (according to a customer's solvency) in accordance with the same algorithm as for the loans.
+For irrevocable commitments or framework agreements, undrawn loan commitments, unutilised overdrafts and approved overdraft loans, the Bank recognises a provision when required (according to a customer's solvency) in accordance with the same algorithm as for the loans.